 You can access the form through the SPO website.

-All students are to complete the following elearning modules using the SPO system two weeks before the start of their placement:
+All students are to complete the following elearning modules on their SPO account two weeks before the start of their placement:

-- Hand Hygiene Australia course – This is an external elearning module, so please send your certificate of completion to the CPO.
+- Hand Hygiene Australia course – This is an external elearning module and you will need to upload your certificate of completion to your SPO account.